You are here

 In relation to guidance on microbial quality of prescription and over the counter medicines means:

-A microorganism that is not specified in Therapeutic Goods Order No. 77 - Microbial standards for medicines, or in the default standards, but which might pose a risk if it is present in a medicine.
+A microorganism that is not specified in Therapeutic Goods Order No. 100 - Therapeutic Goods (Microbiological Standards for Medicines) Order 2018, or in the default standards, but which might pose a risk if it is present in a medicine.

 [TGA] Office of Complementary Medicines